-Microsoft Azure global infrastructure is designed and constructed at every layer to deliver the highest levels of redundancy and resiliency to its customers.
-Azure infrastructure is composed of geographies, regions, and availability zones, which limit the blast radius of a failure and therefore limit potential impact to customer applications and data.
-The Azure availability zones construct was developed to provide a software and networking solution to protect against datacenter failures and to provide increased high availability (HA) to our customers.
+Microsoft Azure's global infrastructure is designed and constructed at every layer to deliver the highest levels of redundancy and resiliency.
+Azure infrastructure is composed of geographies, regions, and availability zones.
+Each of these components helps you to limit the blast radius of a failure, and therefore limit potential impact to your applications and data.
+Azure availability zones provide help to protect against datacenter failures and to provide increased high availability (HA).

 Availability zones can be used to spread a solution across multiple zones within a region, allowing for an application to continue functioning when one zone fails.
-With availability zones, Azure offers industry best 99.99% Virtual Machine (VM) uptime service-level agreement (SLA).
+When you use availability zones, Azure offers an industry-best 99.99% Virtual Machine (VM) uptime service-level agreement (SLA).
 Zone-redundant services replicate your services and data across availability zones to protect from single points of failure.
-If you are designing highly available solutions on Azure that are mission-critical in nature, in addition to using availability zones, global distribution across multiple Azure regions is highly recommended.
+If you are designing highly available solutions on Azure that are mission-critical in nature, you can extend the reliability provided by availability zones by globally distributing your solution across multiple Azure regions.

 Availability zones reference architectures

 - High availability enterprise deployment using App Services Environment

 - Multi-region load balancing with Traffic Manager and Application Gateway

 - Multi-tier web application built for HA/DR

 - Azure Spring Apps baseline architecture